ogamespec/ogame-opensource/Wiki/en/mods.md

 This section contains information on modifications.

-Although the main game engine is based on the ideal version 0.84, nobody forbids to launch universes with peculiarities for the sake of fan.
+Although the main game engine is based on the ideal version 0.84, nobody forbids to launch universes with peculiarities just for fun.

 So far here is just a collection of ideas.